TumiLabsJN/rumiaifinal/documentation_migration/FutureDevelopments/Phase5_MotherDocSync.md

 - Compare level of detail: Is Component HLD much more detailed than Mother section?
 - Check if Component has complete schemas/specs that Mother only mentions vaguely
 - If Component Section 5 (schemas) has extensive content Mother doesn't show, Mother is incomplete

+**Undefined Technical Terms Detection**:

+STEP 1: Scan for technical terms lacking implementation details
+- Flag terms like: "validation", "optimization", "processing", "analysis"
+- If term appears multiple times BUT no section defines HOW it works → INCOMPLETE

+STEP 2: Check for missing implementation details
+- Term: "validation" appears in Stage 4 Line 51, Stage 5 Lines 1663, 1708, 1925
+- Question: Does ANY section define:
+  - How validation works (manual vs automated)?
+  - What metrics are used?
+  - What happens if validation fails?
+- If NO section answers these → INCOMPLETE SPECIFICATION

+STEP 3: Cross-check Component Child for details
+- Does Component Child define implementation that Mother lacks?
+- If Component has detailed validation logic Mother doesn't mention → Mother is incomplete

 **Fix Location**: Mother HLD (add missing details)